 - 1/4 cup honey

-- 1/2 cup olive OR coconut oil (if using coconut oil, be sure it is above room temperature and melted)
+- 1/2 cup olive OR coconut oil (if using coconut oil, be sure it's melted and slightly cooled)

 - Preheat oven to 400 degrees (F).